Charlotte Golf Courses with a Rich History

 Charles T. Myers Golf Club

 Each hole here offers a piece of Dr. Sifford’s story so you can continue to learn about his incredible legacy as you play.
-The course is near Uptown, making it a great spot for visitors in the city.
 Don’t have time for a round?
 You’ll find an expansive practice area and range here to keep your form.
 With great deals on daily deals on tee times, be sure to check out this hidden gem.

 Harry L. Jones, Sr. Golf Course

-This course, with plush Bermuda grass, was once land designated for a landfill.
-Designed by Michael Hurdzan, the course offers a challenge at an affordable price.
-The course is named for former County Manager, Harry L. Jones.
+This course, with plush Bermuda grass, was designed by Michael Hurdzan and offers a challenge at an affordable price.
+The course is named after former county manager, Harry L. Jones.
 This influential Black leader was inducted into the Order of the Hornet, the County’s highest honor, for his contributions to the public sphere.

 Sunset Hills Public Golf Course

-Sunset Hills is the perfect place for all players as it offers two courses on site including a learning course of nine holes made up of par 3 holes with multiple tee boxes.
-Have some non-golfers in your crew?
-Bring a soccer ball and let them play foot golf on the short course, aiming the ball for larger holes alongside the traditional tees.
-Then, graduate to the “Old Course” at Sunset Hills which allows for a traditional round of 18-hole play.
+Sunset Hills is the perfect place for all players as it offers two courses on site, including a learning course of nine holes made up of par 3 holes with multiple tee boxes.
+Traditional golfers will enjoy the “Old Course” at Sunset Hills that allows for a round of 18-hole play.
+Ditch the clubs and bring a soccer ball to play foot golf on the short course, aiming the ball for larger holes alongside the traditional tees.